German Confederation: Revolutions of 1848

 On 18 May, the Frankfurt Parliament (Frankfurt Assembly) opened its first session, with delegates from various German states.
 It was immediately divided between those favoring a kleindeutsche (small German) or grossdeutsche (greater German) solution.
 The former favored offering the imperial crown to Prussia.
 The latter favored the Habsburg crown in Vienna, which would integrate Austria proper and Bohemia (but not Hungary) into the new Germany.

 In May to August, the Assembly installed a provisional German Central Government, while conservatives swiftly moved against the reformers.
 As in Austria and Russia, this middle-class assertion increased authoritarian and reactionary sentiments among the landed upper class, whose economic position was declining.
-They turned to political levers to preserve their rule.
-As the Prussian army proved loyal, and the peasants were uninterested, Friedrich Wilhelm regained his confidence.
+It turned to political levers to preserve its rule.
+As the Prussian army proved loyal and the peasants were uninterested, Friedrich Wilhelm regained his confidence.
 The Assembly belatedly issued its Declaration of the Rights of the German People; a constitution was drawn up (excluding Austria, which openly rejected the Assembly), and the leadership of the Reich was offered to Friedrich Wilhelm, who refused to "pick up a crown from the gutter".
-As the monarchist forces marched their armies to crush rebellions in cities and towns throughout Austria and Germany the Frankfurt Assembly was forced to flee, first to Stuttgart and then to Württemberg, where, reduced to so few deputies that it could no longer form a quorum, its final meeting was forcibly dispersed on 18 June 1849 by the Württemberg army.
-With the complete triumph of monarchist reaction rampaging across all of Europe, thousands of German middle class liberals and "red" Forty-eighters were forced to flee into exile (primarily to the United States, the United Kingdom and Australia).
+As monarchist forces marched their armies to crush rebellions in cities and towns throughout Austria and Germany the Frankfurt Assembly was forced to flee, first to Stuttgart and then to Württemberg, where, reduced to so few deputies that it could no longer form a quorum, its final meeting was forcibly dispersed on 18 June 1849 by the Württemberg army.
+With the complete triumph of monarchist reaction rampaging across all of Europe, thousands of German middle-class liberals and "red" Forty-eighters were forced to flee into exile (primarily to the United States, the United Kingdom and Australia).

 In 1849, Friedrich Wilhelm proposed his own constitution.
-His document concentrated real power in the hands of the King and the upper classes, and called for a confederation of North German states—the Erfurt Union.
+His document concentrated real power in the hands of the King and the upper classes and called for a confederation of North German states—the Erfurt Union.
 Austria and Russia, fearing a strong, Prussian-dominated Germany, responded by pressuring Saxony and Hanover to withdraw, and forced Prussia to abandon the scheme in a treaty dubbed the "humiliation of Olmütz".